reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

     }
 }
 ```
 We are using a wildcard query in the form of search input text appended with `*` so that if we type "red" we will get suggestions starting with "red".
+We are restricting the number of suggestions to 5 with the `withPageable()` method.
 Some screenshots of the search results from the running application can be seen here:

 ![Product Search Application](/assets/img/posts/spring-data-elasticsearch/searchapp.png)